Ponera testacea: Taxonomy

 Ponera testacea was designated as its own species in 2003, originally considered a variant of Ponera coarctata.
 The two species were separated due to petiolar and habitual differences.
 P. testacea is more xerothermic and prefers warmer and drier habitats, whereas P. coarctata prefers more shaded areas.

 In 2006 Ponera coarctata var. crassisquama was synonymised with Ponera testacea as a senior synonym.

-In 2022, P. coarctata var. lucida in Türkiye was proposed as a synonym to Ponera testacea.
+In 2022, P. coarctata var. lucida in Turkey was proposed as a synonym to Ponera testacea.
 This was due to the variant initially being taxonomized as a variant of P. coarctata due to similar colouration (which is not the normal morphometric approach) despite having more similar physical anatomy to P. testacea.'

 Description

 P. testacea is very similar to P. coarctata, with the primary identifying difference being the size and shape of the petiole.
 In P. testacea the petiole is shorter and thicker when seen in profile, typically not extending above the height of the gaster and thorax.
 The sides of the petiole are also parallel sided, instead of slightly tapering as seen in its sister species.
-P. testcea is also smaller than its sister species on average, and are typically of a lighter colouration than P coarctata.
+P. testcea is also smaller than its sister species on average, and are typically of a lighter colouration than P. coarctata.

 Workers were measured at 2.5-3.0mm in length with thick decumbent hairs cover the full body.
 Female alates were measured at 3.0mm on average in length, sharing the thick decumbent hairs of the workers.